zbchristian/PPTPenTool/Readme.md

 ![Toolbar to select th epen color](https://github.com/zbchristian/PenTool/raw/master/images/Screenshot_vert.png)

 ## How to Install
-Double click on the the file `PenTool.ppam` and Powerpoint should start and install the Add-in.
-Or copy it to your Add-in directory (e.g. `C:\Users\<username>\AppData\Roaming\Microsoft\AddIns` ).
+Test the Add-in by double clicking the the file `PenTool.ppam` and Powerpoint should start and run the Add-in.
+To install the toolbar, you should copy it to your Add-in directory (e.g. `C:\Users\<username>\AppData\Roaming\Microsoft\AddIns` ).
 Open an empty Powerpoint presentation and goto  `File -> Options -> Add-Ins -> Manage "Powerpoint Add-Ins" -> Insert new` and select the file `PenTool.ppam`

 It might be, that a security warning appears to enable macros.
-You will only be able to use the Add-in, when macros are enabled.
+You will only be able to use the Add-in, when macros are allowed to be executed.

 A new entry in the Menu appears called `Pen Tool`.